brandendupont-mcw/brandendupont-mcw/_posts/2019-2-20-eight-post.md

 ### About

-Eviction Filing represents a court action typically filed by a landlord or property manager to begin eviction proceedings.
+Eviction filing represents a court action typically filed by a landlord or property manager to begin eviction proceedings.
 This visualization provides a general forecast of evictions filed per month.

 **Eviction Records**